Drill String Definition

 This component is mainly heavy weight drill pipe (HWDP).
 In the past, the two main components of the Drill String consisted of the Pipes and the Collars.
 The point where the relatively small OD and flexible Drill Pipe connects to the large stiff Drill Collars is called the Transition Zone.

 Oilfield studies have shown that almost all of the Drill Pipe fatigue failures are the result of an accumulation of fatigue damage occurring when the Drill Pipe joints were run in the Transition Zone or were stressed above the endurance limit in crooked holes.
 Downhole data has indicated that the large change in diameter at the transition zone caused accelerated fatigue damage as a result of the concentration of cyclic bending stress reversals in the bottom joints of the flexible Drill Pipe since the stiff Drill Collars bend very little from these stress reversals.

 Drill String Component | Drill Pipes:

-The longest component of the Drill String is the Drill Pipe.
-Each joint of drill pipe consists of the tube body and the Tool Joint (connection).
+The longest component of the Drill String is the D/Ps.
+Each joint of the drill pipe consists of the tube body and the Tool Joint (connection).
 Drill pipe joints are available in three length ranges: